Psychlist1972/Windows-10-MIDI-Library/README.md

 Updated NuGet package pending finished observable collection and testing.

 Questions or concerns?
-Issues and dicussion here or, Twitter: @pete_brown
+Issues and discussion here on GitHub or, Twitter: @pete_brown Pull requests encouraged. :)